 · Order in Council / Municipal Affairs Statutes Amendment Act proclamation · enacted

-This Order in Council proclaims sections 2(12), 3, and 4 of the Municipal Affairs Statutes Amendment Act, 2025 into force on December 1, 2025.
+Proclaims sections 2(12), 3, and 4 of the Municipal Affairs Statutes Amendment Act, 2025, effective December 1, 2025.

 Moderate impactCentralization of powerLocal autonomyInstitutional independenceMunicipalitiesThe public, directlyIndependent watchdogs